Tamatea Urehaea: Sources

 The story of Tamatea is recounted by J. H. Mitchell in Takitimu.
 He draws the story of the initial circumnavigation from Henry Matthew Stowell (Hare Hongi) of Ngāpuhi.
 The account of Tamatea's death on the upper Waikato River is given by Thomas Lambert.

 Commemoration

-Among the numerous places named after Tamatea are the Otamatea River, the Tama Lakes, and Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, one of the candidates for the longest place name in the world, which recalls an occasion when he played the flute for his lover.
+Among the numerous places named after Tamatea are the Otamatea River, the Tama Lakes, the Napier suburb of Tamatea, and Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, one of the candidates for the longest place name in the world, which recalls an occasion when he played the flute for his lover.

 Tamatea is recalled in a number of structures around New Zealand.
 The meeting house of Ngāti Kahungunu ki Wairarapa at Pouākani Marae in Mangakino is called Tamatea Pokai Whenua after him.
 The meeting house of the Ngāti Ranginui hapū of Ngāi Tamarawaho at Huria Marae in Judea is also called Tamatea Pokaiwhenua.
-Tamatea High School in Napier is also named after him.